lbttim/SBZPortal/readme.md

 SBZ Portal is currently in a **closed testing phase**, accessible only to partner firefighting units and early evaluators.
 Future updates will expand functionality, language support, and integration options within DJI’s evolving Cloud ecosystem.

+Note: Want to be notified when the repo goes live?
+Drop me a message or "Watch" this project!

 ---

 ## 📬 Contact & Inquiries